srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 ## Appendix 1 – Hardware Terms (Zap Device)

 ### 1. Applicability
-These Hardware Terms supplement the Terms and Conditions and apply to the Zap device provided as part of the Sourceful Subscription.
+These Hardware Terms supplement the Terms and Conditions and apply to the Zap device sold as a standalone product.

 If there is any conflict between these Hardware Terms and the main Terms, these Hardware Terms shall prevail with respect to the Zap device.
 All other provisions of the Terms remain in effect.